jon-heard/obsidian-inline-scripts-library/cards_ui.sfile.md

 return expand("cards shuffle " + result.src + " " + (result.rotate ? "y" : "n"));
 ```
 __
-ui cards shuffle - Asks the user to choose a card-pile to shuffle and whether to rotate the cards while shuffling, then shuffles that card-pile.
+ui cards shuffle - User choses a card-pile, and whether to rotate the cards while shuffling.
+The card-pile is then shuffled.

 __